-The Research Office provides support to faculty and graduate students for all aspects of proposal development and submission including concept development, proposal writing and review, and budget development.
+The Office of Research & Scholarship provides support to faculty and graduate students for all aspects of proposal development and submission including concept development, proposal writing and review, and budget development.
 Many offices and service groups within the college support researchers with the numerous aspects of preparing a fundable proposal.

 The associate dean of research is available to help you assemble a strong team of research colleagues (in some cases interdisciplinary and inter-institutions/organizations) and to help you take a research idea from the conceptual phase to a completed proposal.
 Whether you are developing an investigator-initiated proposal or responding to a specific call for proposals, meeting with the associate dean for research will be helpful.

 You are encouraged to attend an annual grant writing strategy workshop.
-The Research Office also provides grant writing assistance.
-Once you identify an appropriate funding source, you should notify the associate dean for research and the grants and contracts specialist of your intended date of submission and provide a link to, or attachment of, the funding announcement.
+The Office of Research & Scholarship also provides grant writing assistance.
+Once you identify an appropriate funding source, you should notify the associate dean for research and the grants and contracts manager by submitting a Notice of Intent to Submit a Grant form.
+Or email firstname.lastname@example.org if you have questions.

-Before you submit your proposal to the funding agency, the Research Office can conduct an editorial review.
+Before you submit your proposal to the funding agency, the Office of Research & Scholarship can conduct an editorial review.
 This process will help strengthen your proposal and should be completed several weeks prior to the proposal due date.
 Please provide the reviewer with a copy of the proposal guidelines.

 Faculty are encouraged to have proposals reviewed in a “modeling” or mock review-type process.
 The associate dean for research will facilitate a “modeling” review if a draft proposal is completed at least 6 weeks prior to the proposal submission due date.
 Researchers are encouraged to request a review of their proposals by colleagues as well.